-'1' - In this document refers to a high voltage level ( $V{OH}$ and $V{IH}$ ).

-'0' - In this document refers to a low voltage level ( $V{OL}$ and $V{IL}$ )
+- 11 In this document refers to a high voltage level (V{OH} and V{IH}). - '0' In this document refers to a low voltage level (V{OL} and V{IL})

-"#" - Symbol after a signal name in this document refers to an active low signal, indicating that a signal is in the asserted state when driven to a low level.
+'#' - Symbol after a signal name in this document refers to an active low signal, indicating that a signal is in the asserted state when driven to a low level.

-The specifications in the respective processor's datasheet always take precedence over the data provided in this document.
+The specifications in the processor's datasheet always take precedence over the data provided in this document.

-VRM/EVRD 10.2 incorporates functional changes from prior EVRD and VRM guidelines:
+VRM 10.2L incorporates functional changes from prior EVRD and VRM guidelines:

-- Continuous load core current (IccTDC) (thermal design current) has been increased to 130A (Section 2.1). - Maximum core current (IccMAX) has been increased to 150A peak. - Maximum current slew rate has been increased to 1200 A/μs.
+- Continuous load core current (Icc{TDC}) (thermal design current) of 105 A (Section 2.1). - A maximum core current (Icc{MAX}) of 120 A. - Maximum current slew rate of 930 A/μs. - Mechanical compliance to the VRM 10.2 design guideline.